 - Rethink the structure

 Maybe when you planned road trips in a pre-Baby world, you drove straight through as fast as you could, blasted your favorite songs, and actually got the chance to sit next to your partner.
 Now, though, it can really help you out to be flexible about, well, all of those things.
-For one thing, taking your time, and taking regular breaks to get Baby out of the car seat, play with him, and tire him out can be extremely helpful.
-He should probably also be one of the biggest deciding factors in what’s playing on the stereo.
-This is especially true if Baby has started to have his own taste in music, but even if he’s not that discerning yet, a well-placed blast of soothing static as white noise can stop even some of the fussiest pre-tantrums in their tracks.
+For one thing, taking your time, and taking regular breaks to get Baby out of the car seat, play with them, and tire them out can be extremely helpful.
+They should probably also be one of the biggest deciding factors in what’s playing on the stereo.
+This is especially true if Baby has started to have their own taste in music, but even if they're not that discerning yet, a well-placed blast of soothing static as white noise can stop even some of the fussiest pre-tantrums in their tracks.
 Finally, if you have the opportunity to relax your timetable getting there a little, taking that stress out of the trip can only help.

 - Be prepared to transplant

 Bring as much of Baby’s bedtime routine with you on the trip as you can – songs, books, or a favorite blanket can all be good signs for the fact that it’s time to sleep now.

 Your car should be as ready as you are for the trip.
 Sunburns can sour even the happiest traveler’s mood, so a sunshade over Baby is always a good idea, along with sunscreen or a hat.
 Setting up a mirror in front of Baby so you can see their face from the front can also be a great distraction for Baby.
 And why wouldn’t they be charmed, looking at a face as cute as their own?

 Traveling with Baby may not always be a breeze, but it is manageable, and this trip is only the beginning of a lifetime of adventures together.